Qubit-compatible substrates with superconducting through-silicon vias: Quality factor measurements

-We draw this conclusion by comparing the best TSV chips to the best reference chips since certain uniformity and yield issues remain to be solved.
+We draw this conclusion by comparing the best TSV chips to the best reference chips, which are on par.
+However, certain uniformity and yield issues remain to be solved.
 This can be seen in the histogram in Fig. \ref{fig:2}(b) showing a small fraction of outlier resonators with anomalously low quality factors, which are relatively power independent.
-We occasionally find such outliers also in planar reference devices.
+We occasionally find such outliers also in both Ta and Nb based planar reference devices.
 Furthermore, resonators near the edges of the 150 mm wafers show $Q_{i}$ below $10^{5}$, even for the sparse TSV test design.
-In this article, we exclude the edge chips, as high throughput of the process has not yet been a development priority and we assume that uniformity of the processing steps can be improved in the future.
+In this article, we exclude the edge chips, as wafer-level uniformity of the process has not yet been a development priority and we assume that it can be improved in the future.

-\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt){grigo3.pdf} {(a) Internal quality factor versus photon number for TSV-terminated resonators.
-Data points end at the right at relatively low powers due to poor fit of the model to asymmetric line shapes at high powers, and data is not shown for those resonances where $Q_{i}\ll Q_{c}$ leading to large uncertainty in fitting. (b) Inverse resonance frequencies of several chips with TSV-terminated resonators (purple crosses and stars), resonator with sparse via stitching (black circles), and reference Nb resonators (orange triangles) versus length of the coplanar part.
+\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt){fig3.pdf} {(a) Internal quality factor versus photon number for TSV-terminated resonators.
+Data points at high powers are not shown due to poor fit of the model to asymmetric line shapes at high powers, and data is not shown for those resonances where $Q_{i}\ll Q_{c}$ leading to large uncertainty in fitting. (b) Inverse resonance frequencies of several chips with TSV-terminated resonators (crosses and stars), resonator with sparse via stitching (circles), and reference Nb resonators (triangles) versus length of the coplanar part.
 Crosses (stars) indicate a TSV termination with three (four) ground vias around the terminating TSV.
 Solid lines indicate fits to Eq. \eqref{eq:fr} with parameters given in the legend. }